WildDrone/training/docs/summer-school.md

 ![University of Konstanz aerial photo](/img/u_konstanz.jpg)

 The WildDrone Summer School was held in September 2025 at the [Max Planck Institute for Animal Behavior](https://www.ab.mpg.de) in Konstanz, Germany.
-Sessions were delivered by leading researchers in animal behaviour, AI, and robotics, and delivered to 31 participants from across the EU and the world.
+Sessions were delivered by 26 leading researchers and experts in animal behaviour, AI, robotics, and more, with 31 student participants from across the EU and the world.

 ## Sessions